All Modules

 What Are the COLREGs?

-The International Regulations for Preventing Collisions at Sea (COLREGs, also known as IRPCS) are the 'rules of the road' at sea.
-They apply to all vessels on the high seas and connected navigable waters.
-As a Day Skipper, you need full knowledge of the steering and sailing rules.
+COLREGs apply to all vessels on the high seas and connected navigable waters.
+As a Day Skipper, you need full knowledge of the steering and sailing rules, especially Rules 5, 7, 8, 9, 10, and 12-19.

 The regulations are divided into parts: Part A (General), Part B (Steering and Sailing Rules), Part C (Lights and Shapes), Part D (Sound and Light Signals), and Part E (Exemptions).
+In exam questions, always identify the situation first: overtaking, head-on, crossing, sailing vessel, narrow channel, restricted visibility, or special vessel type.

 Key Points